Leddra Chapman: Track listing

-Fidelity and Grace
+2014-2015: Fidelity and Grace

 It was announced that the album would be released through pledge music under the title "My Mother's Mind" (which later became "Fidelity and Grace") in spring 2014, and the official version later that year, preceding the release of 'Playground' as the second single; after 'All About You'.
+Leddra guest appeared on "Weekend Wogan" where she joined Terry Wogan for his prestigious radio show for an interview and live performance.